The QATSPY Sports Page 4 Golfers

 An Incidental Encounter with a Vietnam POW Hero

-Before I retired, I worked with a utility in Mississippi as an line engineer. in March of 2002, I was attending an ALCOA meeting on fiber optics.
-In the clubhouse at Hattiesburg, I noticed a Vietnam Vet that was setting up for a charity golf tournament.
+Before I retired, I worked with a utility in Mississippi as an Grid engineer. in March of 2002, I was attending an ALCOA meeting on fiber optics.
+In the clubhouse at Hattiesburg, I noticed a Vietnam Vet that was setting up for a charity golf tournament for the weekend.
 The coincidence of being in Hattiesburg, MS, of being in a golf clubhouse, and seeing a Vietnam Vet could only point to one thing, this had to be Colonel George Robert Hall.

-What was significant about Colonel George Robert Hall was that he was held at the infamous Hanoi Hilton for over seven years after being shot down in September 27, 1965, flying a RF-101.
+What was significant about Colonel George Robert Hall was that he was held at the infamous Hanoi Hilton for over seven years after being shot down on September 27, 1965, flying a RF-101.
 Six weeks after his release in February of 1973 from the Hanoi Hilton prison he was asked to play in the Greater New Orleans POW Pro-Am Open in March.
+This tournament is now call the Zurich Open.

 Even in professional ranks shooting a 76 would have been an outstanding accomplishment for any professional golfer being out of golf for over seven years.
 Colonel Hall’s accomplishment could even be compared with Ben Hogan returning to golf after his vehicle accident in February of 1949.